-3.6.1 Debt Collection: The Finance Office is responsible for credit control and for debt collection in respect of invoices issued to third parties, and for ensuring that proper procedures are in place to monitor all debts.
+- 3.6.1 Debt Collection: The Finance Office is responsible for credit control and for debt collection in respect of invoices issued to third parties, and for ensuring that proper procedures are in place to monitor all debts.
 Heads of Department may be required to follow up on overdue accounts and must advise the Finance Office of any debts considered irrecoverable.
-A debt is created whenever a credit sale is made.

-3.6.2 Any legal action to recover monies due must be initiated or authorised by the Bursar.

-3.6.3 Write-Off Procedures: Uncollectible debts will be an expense against the departmental budget.
+A debt is created whenever a credit sale is made. - 3.6.2 Any legal action to recover monies due must be initiated or authorised by the Bursar. - 3.6.3 Write-OffProcedures: Uncollectible debts will be an expense against the departmental budget.
 Bad debts may only be written off with the Bursar's approval.

-3.7 Student Debt
+3.7 Overdue Accounts

-When a student is in debt, either in relation to University/College fees or his or her College bill, the appropriate Tutor is to be informed by the College Accountant.
-Decisions on the recovery of overdue debts from students will be taken jointly by the Tutor/Senior Tutor and Bursar.
+- 3.7.1 Student Debt: When a student is in debt, either in relation to University/College fees or his or her College bill, the appropriate Tutor is to be informed by the Finance Office.
+Decisions on the recovery of overdue debts from students will be taken jointly by the Tutor/Senior Tutor and Bursar. - 3.7.2 Life Member and Fellows Debt: When a Life Member has overdue accounts; the College Registrar will be informed, and will make contact with the Life Member to request the debt is cleared.
+The Bursar will be informed if this is still overdue and will make contact.